yesmarket/kube/README.md

 # Kube

+## Objective

-This repo has scripts to set up a local Kubernetes cluster as well as an Ansible controller to deploy workloads into the cluster.
+This repo has scripts to setup a multi node Kubernetes cluster for development purposes as well as a containerised Ansible controller to deploy workloads into the K8s cluster.

 ## Prerequisites